hallzy/enigma/README.md

 ### How it Works

 - Hit a key
-- Electricity flows to:
+- Electricity follows this path:
+    - Plugboard
+    - Far right rotor
+    - Next rotor to the left etc until it goes through the last rotor
-    - The plugboard
+    - Reflector
-    - The rotors
+    - Back through the rotors in the reverse order
-    - The plugboard
+    - Plugboard
-    - Lightbulb
+    - Light bulb

 When electricity goes to the rotors, it travels through all the rotors that are there, then through the reflector, which is sort of another rotor that turns the electricity back through the rotors it just came through.
-The reflector also changes the letter.
+The reflector can also change the letters.

 Every time a key is pressed the right most rotor turns, going up numerically.

-The other rotors only turn once the rotor to the right of it has rotated to a specific point, which is different for each rotor.
-If that point is at 26, then when the rotor goes from 26 to a 1, the rotor to the left will increase by 1.
+The next rotor to the left will turn once the rotor to the right of it reaches its notch (notches are at different positions for each rotor).

-The next time that rotor will increase is when the first rotor is back at 26 again.
+Because of how the mechanism works, if a notch is in the right place for a rotor to turn, it will also rotate the rotor to the right of it.
+You never notice this with the 2 right most rotors because the right most rotor always rotates once anyways, but sometimes it can cause the other rotors to behave this way (In this scnenario, a rotor will never rotate more than once per key press though).

 Some rotors had 2 notches though.
 So some rotors would cause the rotor next to it to rotate twice in 26 movements.

+Some rotors have 0 notches.
+These are the `Beta` and `Gamma` rotors which were used by the German Navy who used 4 rotor Enigmas.
+The `Beta` and `Gamma` rotors were meant to be used as the far left rotor only, so the notches weren't needed (this rule is not enforced in my enigma, you can but the beta and gamma rotors wherever you want).

+The 4 rotor system also was only able to use the `Thin` reflectors, to make room for the extra rotor. `BThin` is thinner than the `B` reflector, to make room for the rotor, but the wiring of `BThin` is also totally different from reflector `B`.
+Again, this is not enforced by my engima.
+You can use the thin reflectors with any amount of rotors.

 [Turnover positions](https://en.wikipedia.org/wiki/Enigma_rotor_details#Turnover_notch_positions)